 Conserve and recycle.
 By using natural materials like manure, composted weeds

 and kitchen scraps we are using organic materials and reducing what goes

 Buy Organic Seeds and Supplies - Seeds, worm

 composters, fertilizer, fish emulsion, repellents, and more.

-and yard waste into rich, organic compost.
+into rich, organic compost.
 It's the "Go Green" movement.

 Buy a Composter now